Ongoing support makes the difference between success and failure.

 **Please be advised the the Conard Cafe is closed temporarily because of restrictions brought on by COVID-19.

-The FIU Department enlists the help of several couriers to work part-time jobs to deliver important documents to all Conard House sites in San Francisco.
+As part of the Supportive Employment Program, Conard House enlists the help of several couriers to work part-time jobs to deliver important documents throughout the agency in its multiple office locations in San Francisco.

 The couriers are residents and clients of Conard House and the program is designed in such a way that the couriers are able to improve on their life skills and job skills.